 The Maryland Water Quality Revolving Loan Fund is administered by the Maryland Water Quality Financing Administration.
-As of June 30, 2015, the Commission had \$247,953,771 of outstanding debt under this program.
-The Commission's obligation to repay this amount is evidenced by Commission bonds, which are payable over a 20-year period at below-market interest rates and on parity with the bonds of the Commission.
-The source of repayment and security for these Commission obligations is the same as that for the Commission's Water Supply Bonds and Sewage Disposal Bonds, respectively.
+As of October 28, 2015, the Commission had \$247,953,771 of outstanding debt under this program.
+The Commission's obligation to repay this amount is evidenced by Commission bonds, which are payable over a 20-year period at below-market interest rates and of equal priority with the bonds of the Commission.
+The source of repayment and security for such Commission obligations is the same as that for the Commission's Water Supply Bonds and Sewage Disposal Bonds, respectively.